hal-uw/gpu_variability_sc22_artifact/sec5b_lammps/README.md

-│   ├── src: contains Makefiles and code for compiling LAMMPS binary and associated packages │   ├── reax_benchmark: contains configuration parameters for the REAXC setting │   ├── Dockerfile: docker to compile binary and related packages, and create a container that can run LAMMPS directly │   ├── build-lammps.sh: shell script used by the Dockerfile to build LAMMPS (can be used to run without docker)
+│   ├── src: contains Makefiles and code for compiling LAMMPS binary and associated packages │   ├── reax_benchmark: contains configuration parameters for the REAXC setting │   ├── Dockerfile: docker to compile binary and related packages, and create a container that can run LAMMPS directly │   ├── build-lammps.sh: script used by the Dockerfile to build LAMMPS (can be used to run without docker)
-|   ├── run-lammps.sh: shell script used by the Dockerfile to run LAMMPS (can be used to run without docker)
+|   ├── run-lammps.sh: script used by the Dockerfile to run LAMMPS (can be used to run without docker)
 │   ├── README.md: contains LAMMPS-specific instructions on running the application and adjusting input configurations
 ```

-### Adjusting Input Configurations
+## Adjusting Input Configurations
 Each LAMMPS job is set-up to use an input configuration of 100 timesteps and dimensional scaling factors (x,y,z) = (8,16,16).
 To change the value of x, y or z, edit the command line in `run-lammps.sh`.
 To change the value of timestep, update `reax_benchmark/in.reaxc.hns`.

-### Pre-Requisites
+## Pre-Requisites
 * Machine with an NVIDIA GPU
 * Relevant GPU drivers installed
 * Compilation and launch scripts assume a Volta Class GPU (arch_70, compute_70).